If you prefer not to use Uber or Lyft, you may well still take taxis from airports. But before you do, you should know the facts.

 Tourists Get Charged More

-If you get picked up at an airport by a taxi driver, they may assume that you are a tourist (even if you’re not).
+If you get picked up at luxury airport transfers Melbourne by a taxi driver luxury airport transfers Melbourne, they may assume that you are a tourist (even if you’re not).
 Under this assumption, taxi drivers may choose to take the scenic route in order to get the most cash out of their ride.
 If you’re a tourist and have pre-planned a taxi ride to your first destination, take some time to familiarise yourself with the area.
 Open up your own Sat Nav on your phone and ensure that the taxi driver is taking the fastest route possible.

 They Need A Sat Nav